C-D-Lewis/node-microservices/apps/bifrost/README.md

 ```

 * `id` - ID of a new packet.
-* `sendId` - Same as ID, present in a response packet.
+* `replyId` - Same as ID, present in a response packet.
 * `route` - Route to the topic, in the format `/$TYPE/$HOSTNAME/$FROM_APP/$TO_APP/$TOPIC`
 * `message` - Payload data for the app.
 * `message.error` - Present if the response is an error.